 Methodology for the NASDAQ Return Calculator

 For official NASDAQ data, visit Nasdaq, Inc.'s Indices page.
-Here is what you need to consider with the tool's methodology:
+Here is the tool's methodology:

 - 'Month' is an average.
 The numbers behind the results do not correspond to particular dates but to monthly average closing prices on the NASDAQ.
 Dividends are based on trailing twelve-month dividend estimates.